openimis/openimis_docs/_include/um/User_login/password_change.rst

  #. **Saving**

-    Once all mandatory data is entered, clicking on the ``Save`` button will save the record.
+    Once all mandatory data are entered, clicking on the ``Save`` button will save the record.
 The user will be re-directed back to the `Home Page <#image-2.2-home-page>`__.
 A message confirming that the new password has been saved will appear at the bottom.

  #. **Mandatory data**